Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 mezzotint/Shutterstock

-For the budget and cost-conscious traveler, the cheapest time to visit Bolivia is during the low season, from December to March.

-Due to lower demand at this time of year, prices for flights, accommodation, car rentals, and activities drop significantly in Bolivia.
+The cheapest time to visit Bolivia is during the low season, from December to March.
+Due to lower demand at this time of year, prices for flights, accommodation, car rentals, and activities drop significantly.

 It’s the rainy season in Bolivia, with daytime temperatures in the 40s, making it less desirable for tourists and backpackers.
 Nevertheless, it’s a great time for culture and history lovers looking for low prices.

 December features the Christmas festivities, with local parades, vibrant street decorations, and unique cultural events.

 With fewer crowds, you can immerse yourself in Bolivia’s rich history, purchase authentic handicrafts and souvenirs, and take advantage of discounts.
 Make sure to pack rain gear in case of an afternoon downpour.